 Another year has passed, dear readers, and with that year comes another CES conference in Las Vegas.
 This year's pilgrimage is being made by me and my esteemed colleague Cameron Summerson.
 We're not exactly sure what to expect this go around, but CES always brings something of interest and, given our very packed schedule, we're bound to see at least a few neat things.

 As always, Monday is the big crunch day for members of the press, with press conference after unrelenting press conference unleashing barrages of product announcements ranging from smartphones to refrigerators.
-With names like LG, Samsung, ASUS, and Sony on the docket, there's bound to be a few surprises.

 The Archos name isn't unheard of around these parts, but while the company has introduced more than a handful of affordable tablets into the market, it isn't the first brand to come to mind when thinking of smartphones.
 It has produced some before, but they were nothing particularly exciting.
 Now the company will up its game by rolling out not one but two 4G LTE-capable smartphones at CES next week - the largely identical-looking 45 and 50 Helium.